-Most PCs I work on seem to have an out of date version of Chrome installed.
+Many PCs I work on seem to have an out of date version of Google Chrome installed.
 Update Google Chrome now – making sure that your Google Chrome browser is up to date is essential for your computer’s security.
 You will also miss out on a lot of new features and usability improvements if you don’t update.
 Chrome typically keeps itself up to date, but if you need to manually update Chrome, it will only take a minute or two.

 Normally updates happen in the background when you close and reopen your computer’s browser.

 Update Google Chrome

 - In the top right, click the Chrome ‘menu’.
 More recently, Google refer to the menu as ‘More’

 - Click Update Google Chrome.
 If you don’t see this button, you’re on the latest version.